MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 **Scanner cycle finished.**

-This event is logged when the scanner has finished its one-time scan since the server started, or the scanner has finished a cycle for a continuous schedule.
+This event is logged when the scanner has finished its one-time scan since the computer started, or the scanner has finished a cycle for a continuous schedule.

-If the scanner was configured to run one time rather than continuously, to scan the files again, you must set the schedule to **OneTime** or **Continuous**, and then manually restart the service.
-To change the schedule, use the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet and the **Schedule** parameter.
+If the scanner was configured to run one time rather than continuously, to scan the files again, set the **Schedule** to **Manual** or **Always** in the scanner profile, and then restart the service.

 ----